Things to do in Lampang

 Right next to the Thai Elephant Conservation Center is the Hospital of the Friends of the Asian Elephant Foundation.
 The two most famous residents are Motala and Mosha, two elephants who lost a leg after having stepped on a landmine.
 They both have prosthetic legs.
 This hospital featured in the BBC documentary series “Great Asian Railway Journeys“.
 The hospital of the Friends of the Asian Elephant Foundation is a must-visit place.

 Historical and Heritage Houses in Lampang

 Baan Phraya Suren by Madame Muser

 It is a great addition to Lampang attractions.
 There are a number of historical pictures displayed on the walls.
 I highly recommend visiting Baan Phraya Suren by Madame Muser if you are in Lampang.
-It again shows that preservation and restoration of these heritage houses makes a lot of sense.
+It again shows that the preservation and restoration of these heritage houses make a lot of sense.
 I think they will do very well and wish them all the best.
 I will certainly come back next time.

 The “Louis House”

 There are more teak wooden houses in Lampang than in any other city in northern Thailand.
-The city was a major centre of the teak industry from the 1880s until 1941.
+The city was a major center of the teak industry from the 1880s until 1941.
 Many of these houses were constructed in this period.
 A good example is the former office of the Louis T.Leonowens Company, one of the British logging companies, but there are many others.
 At the time of writing, you can visit this house.
 There is no entrance fee.
 The house is currently under renovation.
-Amongst locals the house is known as the “Louis House”.
+Amongst local people, the house is known as the “Louis House”.

 The Yean Si Tai Li Ki Building

 The Yean Si Tai Li Ki Building is a Chinese/Western building that dates back from 1913.
 The owner was Mr.Jin Yuan.
-It was the biggest department store on the Talad Gao street.
+It was the biggest department store on Talad Gao street.

 Fong Lee Building